probonopd/libhookexecv/README.md

 ./bin/widl: ELF 32-bit LSB executable, Intel 80386, version 1 (SYSV), dynamically linked, interpreter /lib/ld-linux.so.2, for GNU/Linux 2.6.26, BuildID[sha1]=14b9c572d68809513bd0c43fb61073be71ca7fd1, stripped
 ```

 It would be best if we could rewrite the ELF executables to not search for `/lib/ld-linux.so.2` on the system (which is not there on most 64-bit systems), but in a custom location, e.g., in `$ORIGIN/../lib` which should resolve, in our example, to `./lib/ld-linux.so.2`.
-Unfortunately this does not seem to work. __Why?__
+Unfortunately this does not work. [__Why?__](https://stackoverflow.com/a/48456169)

 ## Complication